DaleOrders/AWS-Study-Notes/README.md

 - It can be configured to store data indefinitely in S3 or CloudWatch Logs.
 - Management events are only saved by default
 - IAM, STS, CloudFront are Global Service events and log to `us-east-1`
-  - Trail must be enabled to do this
+  - Trail must be enabled to do track these global services
 - NOT REALTIME - There is a delay.
 Approximately 15 minute delay

 #### 1.3.9.3.
 CloudTrail Pricing